 The staff Code of Conduct provides further advice and guidance regarding the use of social networking and electronic communication with children/young people in our care.
-In our school, online safety is considered whilst planning the curriculum, any teacher training, when planning the role and responsibilities of the Designated Lead Safeguarding and any parental engagement.
-We use our monitoring and filtering systems and procedures for identifying any concerning use/misuse, ensuring their effectiveness, and that the leadership team and staff have an relevant awareness and understanding of the provisions in place and know how to escalate concerns when identified.
+In our school, online safety is considered whilst planning the curriculum, any teacher training, when planning the role and responsibilities of the Designated Safeguarding Lead and any parental engagement.
+We use our monitoring and filtering systems and procedures for identifying any concerning use/misuse, ensuring their effectiveness, and that the leadership team and relevant staff have an awareness and understanding of the provisions in place and know how to escalate concerns when identified.

-Further information can be found in our school e-safety policy
+Further information can be found in our school online safety policy/procedures.